-Bachelor of Science in Healthcare Administration Completion Program emphasis must possess an associate degree in Respiratory Therapy from a Commission on Accreditation for Respiratory Care (CoARC)-accredited program and a valid Certified Respiratory Therapist (CRT) or Registered Respiratory Therapist (RRT) certification.
+Bachelor of Science in Healthcare Administration Completion Program

+The Healthcare Administration bachelor's completion program is open to any student who has successfully completed an associate degree in a healthcare-related field.
+Applicants wishing to enroll in the Respiratory Therapy emphasis must possess an associate degree in Respiratory Therapy from a Commission on Accreditation for Respiratory Care (CoARC)-accredited program and a valid Certified Respiratory Therapist (CRT) or Registered Respiratory Therapist (RRT) certification.